THE CYCLE OF THE VINE

 A DEEP JOURNEY THROUGH THE SEASONS

-Welcome, wine lovers and curious about the wine world!
+Welcome, wine lovers and those curious about the wine world!

-Today, I'm excited to take you on this detailed exploration of the grape cycle, a multi-movement symphony where each season plays its unique role in creating the best wines.
-Sit back and dive into the intricacies of each step with me.
+Today, I am delighted to take you on this detailed exploration of the vine cycle, a symphony in several movements where each season plays its unique role in creating the finest wines.
+Sit back and dive with me into the intricacies of each step.

-The vine cycle is an annual ballet that begins with winter rest, a period of dormancy during which the vine stores the energy necessary for the coming spring.
-The winegrowers, during this period, engage in meticulous work of precise pruning.
-This operation is crucial because the way the vines are pruned has a direct impact on the quantity and quality of the future grapes.
-It is a moment when every cut counts, where every gesture influences the yield and flavor of the grapes to come.
+The vine cycle is an annual ballet that begins with the winter rest, a period of dormancy during which the vine stores the energy needed for the coming spring.
+During this period, winegrowers engage in meticulous work of precise pruning.
+This operation is crucial because the way the vines are pruned has a direct impact on the quantity and quality of the grapes to come.
+It is a time when every cut counts, when every gesture influences the yield and flavor of the grapes to come.

 Winemakers use different pruning methods to shape vines according to their preferences and the specific characteristics of the vineyard.
-These methods include Guyot, Simple Guyot, Mixed Guyot, Cordon, and Gobelet… Here they are:
+These methods include Guyot, Guyot Simple, Guyot Mixte, Cordon, and Gobelet… Here they are:

 - Guyot

-This pruning method consists of leaving a long main arm on which future bunches of grapes will grow.
-A number of spurs (branches) are cut short, carrying buds for the next season.
+This pruning method consists of leaving a long main arm on which the future grape clusters will grow.
+A certain number of spurs (branches) are cut short, carrying the buds for the next season.
 It is a method that allows a good balance between vegetative growth and fruit production.

 - Guyot Simple

-This method is similar to Guyot, but with a variation.
-Instead of leaving a long main arm, we only leave a short one.
-This method is often used in areas where spring frosts can damage buds because the main bud is lower on the plant and therefore less exposed.
+This method is similar to Guyot, but with one variation.
+Instead of leaving a long main arm, only a short one is left.
+This method is often used in areas where spring frosts can damage the buds, because the main bud is lower on the plant and therefore less exposed.

 - Guyot Mixed